yael-gs/Coding-Projects/README.md

 # Coding-Projects
-Portfolio of Relevant Projects: Courses &amp; Personal Exploration
+Portfolio of Relevant Projects

-**[Deep Learning Course Projects]**
+**[Deep Learning Foundations]**
-   - **Description**: As part of the Deep Learning 2024-2025 class - teached by G. Peeters &amp L. Le Folgoc - I worked on 6 Labs over the following subjects: MLP,RNN,CNN.
+   - **Description**: As part of the Deep Learning 2024-2025 class - teached by G. Peeters & L. Le Folgoc - I worked on 6 Labs to implement and understand the foundations of deepl learning, over the following subjects: MLP,RNN,CNN.
-   - **Skills**: Python, PyTorch, Keras, TensorFlow

-**[Machine Learning algorithms implementation and exploration]**
-   - **Description**: Bayesian Inference Approach, Decision Trees, Clustering Algorithms.. based on different courses and online ressources

-**[Hi!
-Paris Hi!ckathon]**
+**[Hackathon on Drought Prediction]**
-   - **Description**: I am enrolled in the Hackthon #5 organised by Hi!
+   - **Description**: I enrolled in the Hackthon #5 organised by Hi!
 Paris.
-I downloaded some of their great ressources.

-**[Reinforcement Learning]**
-   - **Description**: Markov decision process, (to come : Dynamic programming, Online prediction, Online control, Bandit algorithms, Monte-Carlo tree search)

-**[Operational Research - Solving Logic games with Julia Solver]**
-  - **Description** : Automatic modeling of the logic games "Unruly" and "Singles" using a solver based on linear programming optimization methods
+After Data Cleaning and feature engineering, we implemented a Mixture of Expert model with a Random Forest, XGBoost and a CatBoost classifiers to predict the level of groundwater for a given day and place.
+We achieved a F1 score of 0.55.

+**[Stock Identification from Order Book]**
+  - **Description** : I designed and trained a LSTM to predict which stock is being traded, based on anonymized 100-events sequences from order book.
+(Capital Fund Managment 2024 Data Challenge)